 In a dramatic late-night move, and by a slim 4-3 majority, the Burien City Council voted on Monday, May 18 to repeal its own established minimum wage ordinance (Chapter 5.15 BMC).

 This was an attempt to clarify the legal standing of a voter-approved initiative.
-However, the decision has left local business owners, workers, and legal minds deeply divided over what the city’s actual minimum wage is today.
+However, the decision has left some local business owners, workers, and legal minds divided over what the city’s actual minimum wage is today.

 According to City Communications and Public Engagement Manager Devin Chicras, the new ordinance aims to “repeal the minimum wage ordinance passed by council and clarify the ordinance passed by voter initiative (5.16).”
 The city is currently rushing to post compliance information to its official website ahead of the ordinance’s formal publication on Friday, May 22.